HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking whether package ‘photosynthesis’ can be installed ...
+NOTE
     ```
-    Package required but not available: ‘tealeaves’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Found the following notes/warnings:
+      Non-staged installation was used
+    See ‘/home/hb/repositories/future/revdep/checks/photosynthesis/new/photosynthesis.Rcheck/00install.out’ for details.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘tidyr’
+      All declared Imports should be used.
     ```

 # phylolm